Roblox/creator-docs/content/en-us/luau/scope.md

 local function getFruitByColor(color)
 	local fruitName
-	for key, value in pairs(fruitTable) do
+	for key, value in fruitTable do
 		if value == color then
 			fruitName = key
 		end